FrederikWarburg/pytorch-laplace/docs/source/laplace/index.rst

 There exists several pytorch backends that supports, efficient computation of the Hessian, such as

-* NNJ (which efficiently implements jacobian-vector and jacobina-matrix products)
+* NNJ (efficiently implements jacobian-vector and jacobina-matrix products)
-* Backpack (which extends pytorch autograd with (approximate) second order derivatives)
+* Backpack (extends pytorch autograd with (approximate) second order derivatives)
-* ASDL (which is similar to Backpack)
+* ASDL (similar to Backpack)

 This repo supports all backends, but focuses on the NNJ, because it is an order of magnitude faster and more memory efficient